ddella/OpenSSL/Encryption/Symmetric/README.md

     -aes-256-cbc        — the cipher
     -pbkdf2             - Use PBKDF2 algorithm
-    -salt               - Use a randomly generated salt -pass pass:mysecret — the password in clear (password is: mysecret) -P                  — Print out the salt, key and IV used (see last three lines of output above) -in file            — file to encrypt
+    -salt               - Use a randomly generated salt -pass pass:mysecret — the password in clear.
+The password is: mysecret (see Passphrase options below) -P                  — Print out the salt, key and IV used (see last three lines of output above) -in file            — file to encrypt
     -out file           — encrypted file
 ## Decrypt
 Use this command to decrypt of a file with a symmetric key:
 ```shell